 Why Your New Furnace Smells

-3 Other Furnace Smells You Shouldn’t Disregard
+3 Other Furnace Smells You Shouldn’t Dismiss

 - Burning plastic or rubber.
-If your furnace smells like burning plastic, you might have an electrical issue.
-Electrical wiring is coated in plastic to protect against shocks, and this smell is an indication that heat is melting this preventive coating.
-To prevent a fire, shut off your furnace as soon as possible and have it checked out by an HVAC technician.
+If your furnace smells like burning plastic, you might have an electrical difficulties.
+Electrical wiring is protected in plastic to prevent shocks, and this smell is an indication that heat is melting this precautionary coating.
+To prevent a fire, shut off your furnace right away and have it inspected out by an HVAC technician.